mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build issues.
-For example, if a commit message indicates a change in a critical build script, SAGE-AI can trigger additional tests or notify the team.
-- **Recommendations:** Implement AI-driven pre-commit hooks to run basic tests and checks.
-Use SAGE-AI to monitor build logs and alert the team to recurring issues.
+SAGE-AI can significantly enhance build system stability by:
+- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch architecture-specific issues early.
+- **Build Failure Analysis:** Using AI to analyze build logs and identify patterns that lead to failures, allowing for proactive fixes.
+- **Resource Optimization:** Suggesting optimizations to reduce build times and resource usage, ensuring more reliable and frequent builds.

 ### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
+**AI Assistance in Identifying and Fixing Issues:**
-- **Bug Detection:** SAGE-AI can analyze commit messages and code changes to predict potential bugs.
-For instance, if a commit message indicates a change in a critical function, SAGE-AI can suggest additional tests
+- **Predictive Bug Detection:** SAGE-AI can analyze code changes and historical data to predict potential bugs before they are introduced

 ---